Arkansas City, pronounced Ar-kan-sas, is located in Cowley County, Kansas, at the confluence of the Walnut and Arkansas Rivers.

 The town was incorporated on June 10, 1872, and A.D.
 Keith was chosen as the first mayor.
 The same year, the Cowley County Bank was established, and the Walnut Mill was built on the Walnut River.
 Located about a mile northeast of the city, it was constructed by A.A.
 Newman and had a capacity of 100 barrels of flour per day.
 Power was furnished by an 80-horse-power engine and by four Chase water wheels.
 The cost of the mill was $20,000.

 A new school building was erected in 1873 for $10,000.
-The Methodist Episcopal and United Presbyterian Churches were built in 1874.
-More churches followed.
+The Methodist Episcopal and United Presbyterian Churches were built in 1874, and more churches followed.

 The steamboat Aunt Sally, the first to ascend the Arkansas River to Arkansas City, arrived on a Sunday morning in June 1878.
 Services were in progress at the village church, but the pastor and the congregation rushed out to welcome the boat at the first sound of the steamer whistle.
 Local merchants, intent on developing an inland shipping point, promptly purchased the Kansas Miller.
 On its first trip, the vessel grounded on a sandbar.
 Subsequent journeys were unsuccessful, and the Kansas Miller renamed the Walnut Belle, was converted into a pleasure boat.

 For a few years, the growth was comparatively slow.
-However, in December 1879, the Atchison, Topeka & Santa Fe Railroad completed a line to Arkansas City, after which the growth was more rapid and of a more substantial character.
-Following this road came the Kansas Southwestern, the Missouri Pacific, the Midland Valley, and the St. Louis and San Francisco lines, providing transportation facilities as good as are to be found in any city of its size anywhere.
+However, in December 1879, the Atchison, Topeka & Santa Fe Railroad completed a line to Arkansas City, after which the growth was more rapid and substantial.
+Following this road came the Kansas Southwestern, the Missouri Pacific, the Midland Valley, and the St. Louis and San Francisco lines, providing transportation facilities as good as those found in any city of its size anywhere.

-With the advent of the railroads, manufacturing became an important industry.
-Water power was provided by a canal five miles long connecting the Walnut and Arkansas Rivers.
+With the advent of railroads, manufacturing became an important industry.
+A five-mile canal connecting the Walnut and Arkansas Rivers provided water power.

 The Canal Company was organized on January 12, 1881, for $50,000.
 The company aimed to build a canal from the Arkansas River to the Walnut River and gain power for milling and other purposes.
 A dam 900 feet in length was built across the Arkansas River, and the canal, which ran near Arkansas City, was completed to the Walnut River.